Skip to content

 $155,857

-The math works the same whether you call yourself a freelancer, consultant, contractor, or solopreneur.
-If you set your own rates and want to know what you need to charge clients to actually earn a living after taxes and business costs, this tool is for you.
+The math is the same whether you call yourself a freelancer, consultant, contractor, or solopreneur.
+If you set your own rates and want to know what to charge clients to actually earn a living after taxes and business costs, this is for you.

 The biggest mistake freelancers make is pricing themselves like employees.
-If your target is $75,000/year and you divide by 2,080 hours (the standard work year), you'd land on $36/hour — but that calculation ignores taxes, business expenses, benefits, and non-billable time.
-You'd actually take home around $22/hour after everything.
+If your target is $75,000/year and you divide by 2,080 hours (the standard work year), you'd land on $36/hour, but that calculation ignores taxes, business expenses, benefits, and non-billable time.
+You'd actually take home around $22/hour.

 This calculator works backwards from your real take-home goal.
 Enter what you want in your bank account, your actual working hours, your billable percentage, your tax rate, and your business costs.
 It tells you the minimum hourly rate that gets you there.